 Causes of Cramping During Early Pregnancy

 1. Implantation cramping - Some women will experience cramping upon implantation.
 Implantation usually occurs 8-10 days after ovulation.
-You should not experience implantation cramping after a positive pregnancy test; however, many a woman has experienced cramping only to find that she is indeed pregnant shortly there after.
+As the embryo burrows into the lining of your uterus this can cause some aching.
+Some women even have light spotting from implantation.
+Some women assume if they are cramping that their period is on it's way.
+However, many a woman has experienced cramping only to find that she is indeed pregnant shortly there after.

 2. Stretching uterus - As your body prepares for it's new baby your uterus will stretch and expand.
-The ligaments that support the uterus will stretch and with this stretching may cause mild cramps.
+There is more blood flow to the uterus, which can cause you to feel more bloated.
+The ligaments that support the uterus stretch as well and this stretching may cause mild cramps.

 4. Ectopic pregnancy - Ectopic pregnancy is a serious condition and requires immediate medical attention.
 Signs of an ectopic pregnancy include cramping and abdominal pain (particularly on one side), spotting, or bleeding.

 5. Other causes of cramping during early pregnancy - constipation or gas pains.
 Pregnant women often have problems with constipation.
-This can lead to uncomfortable cramping as well.
+Bowel changes are quite common and can lead to uncomfortable cramping as well.

 Causes of Cramping During Late Pregnancy